JPalmerK/YAWN_functions/README.md

 A custom function has been created to write the data to the database.
 The dataType is the name of the dataset, newData is the result of the analysis so will be the octave band levels, time, third octave band levels etc. Datastart is the index of where, in the dataset, the new data will be written.
 Thus if the analysis results in in a 6x5000 matrix for 6 minutes of the anlaysis the dataStart will be 1 on the first iteration followed by 7, 13, 19 and so forth.
 The data are organized such that columns represent frequencies and rows represent time.
 Max rows is the total number of rows that we expect in the dataset (as above).
 In my understanding its better to overestimate this, as I've done here.
 Storage mode is the type of data represented in the dataset.
 The default is double.

+Within the noise analysis loop, this function is used only to write the timestamps to the HDF5 file.
+Otherwise it has been replaced by the driver functions **writeMetricPrms** and **writeAllMetrics** which take in the metrics calculated for each file and automatically assigns them to the correct sheet in the database.

 ```{r}
   # Write the timestamps
   writeDataToHDF5(ProjName, instrumentName,